HungPham14/FullStackApp/run-tracker-ios-app/readme.txt

 Tools and Technologies
 Front-End: JavaScript, React Native Framework
 Back-End: Python, Flask Framework
-Database: PostgreSQL
+Database:
+    - Firebase
+    - PostgreSQL (setup DP flw Supabase)
-Deployment: AWS, Google Cloud, Heroku
+Deployment:
+    - Firebase
+    - AWS (app hosting) , Supabase (database hosting)
+Cybersecurity: skip if host on cloud
 Networking: When testing on a physical device, ensure your Flask server is accessible from the device.
 Use your local network IP address instead of localhost.